engeir/volcano-cooking/README.md

 ## Usage

-There are two packages coming with this project.
-The main package is the `volcano-cooking` program, which will create a `.nc` and `.npz` file in the `data/output` directory.
+There are two CLI programs coming with this project.
+The main program is `volcano-cooking`, which will create a `.nc` and `.npz` file in the `data/output` directory.
 With the `view_frc` program you can quickly view the content of the created files in a plot.

-Run from within this repository/directory:
+Run from within this repository/directory via poetry:

 ```sh
 poetry run volcano-cooking